The Juicing Nutritional Guide That Every Pregnant Woman Needs To Read

 - Heartburn: The growing fetus pressing on the stomach may increase the chances of acid reflux.

 - Leg and foot cramps: There are several reasons why you may get leg/foot cramps during the second trimester.
-You can also help reduce it with proper nutrition.
+One of them is that you’re probably lacking in magnesium and calcium as your baby begins to draw minerals from you for its development.
+You can help reduce cramps with proper nutrition.

 - Shortness of breath: The raging hormones may affect the blood flow and muscles in the lung, causing shortness of breath.